This article has been recently updated with some additional information. Enjoy.

 Days in “Cheat” or “Binge” Mode: 7 at 30% = +5,040

 Grand Total = 6,960 Caloric Surplus (Roughly 2 pounds of potential fat gain)

 Even with “dieting,” Larry ends the month in a gain.
 These are moderate numbers, by the way.
-Many of you can attest to having a good 1000+ calorie day here or there in binge mode.
+Many of you can attest to having a good 1,000+ calorie day here or there in binge mode.

-While these numbers paint a more black and white picture of the situation, they do lend to an example of why maintenance takes just as much focus and care as fat loss does.
+While these numbers paint a relatively black and white picture of the situation, they illustrate an example of why maintenance takes just as much focus and care as fat loss.

 2. Thinking it is time to eat nothing but crap again.

 3. Not accounting for activity changes.

 If Sunday is a lazy day, then you might not get to eat as much.
 Lazy days means lazy calories.
 And hey, that isn’t a bad thing.
-Nothing wrong with resting and vegging, but make sure your hunger fang knows that.
+Nothing wrong with resting and vegging out, but make sure your hunger pangs know that.
 This is also the same for increased activity.
 If you are moving around like crazy, you deserve more food.

 4. Not taking weight regain into account.

 At any given moment you are carrying a good amount of expendable weight.
 When you go into a deficit, a large portion of that expendable weight goes away.
 You lose water, food volume, and glycogen.
-It doesn’t matter if you’re low carbing, keto, or not—these things happen.
-If you are on a keto/low carb diet, you will loose more water weight (and therefor have to take the regain back into effect).
+It doesn’t matter if you’re low carbing, eating a keto diet, or doing nothing—these things happen.
+If you are on a keto/low carb diet, you will lose more water weight (and therefore have to take the regain back into account).

 What happens when the diet is done?